tsecher/bim-gdpr/README.md

 Easy-gdpr allows you to manage the DOM content depending on a service.
 For example, you want to add an iframe that should be visible only when a specific service has been enabled by the user.
 In this case, you can use the power of the `noscript` tag and the attribute `data-egdpr-visible-if-enabled`.
 The content of the noscript tag will not be played because javascript is enabled.
 Easy-gdpr will turn this tag into a div when the related service will be enabled.
 Then the content will be display.

 In the following example, we add a youtube embed iframe.
-In this case, the ifram will only be displayed when the `youtube` service will run. :
+In this case, the iframe will only be displayed when the `youtube` service runs. :
 ```html
 <body>
     <!-- the hidden content until the youtube service is not enabled -->